cis-ds/course-site/content/notes/intro-to-course/index.md

 ### Me (Dr. Benjamin Soltoff)

-I am Assistant Senior Instructional Professor in Computational Social Science and Associate Director of the [Masters in Computational Social Science](http://macss.uchicago.edu) program.
+I am Lecturer in Information Science in the [information science department](https://infosci.cornell.edu).
+Previously I was Assistant Senior Instructional Professor in Computational Social Science and Associate Director of the [Masters in Computational Social Science](http://macss.uchicago.edu) program.
 I earned my PhD in political science from [Penn State University](http://polisci.la.psu.edu/).
 [My research interests](https://www.bensoltoff.com) focus on judicial politics, state courts, and agenda-setting.
 Methodologically I am interested in statistical learning and text analysis.

 I was first drawn to programming in grad school, starting out in [Stata](http://www.stata.com/) and eventually making the transition to [R](https://www.r-project.org/) and [Python](https://www.python.org/).
 I learned these programming languages out of necessity - I needed to process, analyze, and code tens of thousands of judicial opinions and extract key information into a tabular format.
 I am not a computer scientist.
 I am a social scientist who uses programming and computational tools to answer my research questions.

 ### Teaching assistants

-- Natalie Ayers
-- Warren Liow
+- TBD

 ## Course objectives

 **The goal of this course is to teach you basic computational skills and provide you with the means to learn what you need to know for your own research.** I start from the perspective that you want to analyze data, and *programming is a means to that end*.
 You will not become an expert programmer - that is a given.
-But you will learn the basic skills and techniques necessary to conduct computational social science, and gain the confidence necessary to learn new techniques as you encounter them in your research.
+But you will learn the basic skills and techniques necessary to conduct data science, and gain the confidence necessary to learn new techniques as you encounter them in your research.

 We will cover many different topics in this course, including: